leoherzog/ScheduleQuest/README.md

 2. Click `Services ➕` in the left sidebar, scroll down to and select `Google Calendar API`, and click `Add`.
 3. Copy and paste the three files from [the `src` folder](https://github.com/leoherzog/ScheduleQuest/blob/main/src/) in this repository into three files in your Apps Script project named `Code.gs`, `index.html`, `config.html`.
 4. Customize the `config.html` file to contain the types of meetings you want to offer.
 Details are available in [the configuration section below](#configuration).
 5. Click `Deploy ⏷` in the top right, then `New Deployment`.
-Change the `Who Has Access` dropdown to whomever you want to be able to schedule events, and click `Deploy`.
+Change the `Who Has Access` dropdown to whomever you want to be able to access your scheduling page, then click `Deploy`.

 Apps Script will then show you a deployment "Web App" URL that you can copy to the clipboard.
 This is the link to distribute to your recipients!